smaremanda/add-in-docs/outlook/custom-pane-outlook-add-ins.md

 -  **SourceLocation** specifies the HTML page that provides the UI for the custom pane.
 The **resid** attribute is set to the value of the **id** attribute of a **Url** element in the **Resources** element.
 Required.

 -  **Rule** specifies the rule or collection of rules that specify when the add-in activates.
-It is the same as defined in[Outlook add-in manifests](../outlook/manifests/manifests.md), except the [ItemIs](http://msdn.microsoft.com/en-us/library/f7dac4a3-1574-9671-1eda-47f092390669%28Office.15%29.aspx) rule has the following changes: **ItemType** is either "Message" or "AppointmentAttendee", and there is no **FormType** attribute.
-For more information, see[Activation rules for Outlook add-ins](../outlook/manifests/activation-rules.md).
+It is the same as defined in [Outlook add-in manifests](../outlook/manifests/manifests.md), except the [ItemIs](http://msdn.microsoft.com/en-us/library/f7dac4a3-1574-9671-1eda-47f092390669%28Office.15%29.aspx) rule has the following changes: **ItemType** is either "Message" or "AppointmentAttendee", and there is no **FormType** attribute.
+For more information, see [Activation rules for Outlook add-ins](../outlook/manifests/activation-rules.md).

 ## Additional resources